icoxfog417/karura/README.md

 Choose app that you want to do "prediction" (it is your client app).
 Then...

-1. Add karura plugin to your client app, and add field to input predicted value.
+### 1. Add karura plugin to your client app, and add field to input predicted value.

 ![step1.PNG](./doc/step1.PNG)
 (if you have "price" field and you want to predict it, you have to add "price_prediction" field.)

-2. Define prediction target, and items to use for prediction.
+### 2. Define prediction target, and items to use for prediction.

 ![step2.PNG](./doc/step2.PNG)
 You have to check your `app id`.
 You can confirm it in kintone system administration > app administration.

-3. Train karura
+### 3. Train karura

 ![step3.PNG](./doc/step3.PNG)

-**Congraturation!
-You can use prediction in your client app!!**
+### Congraturation!
+You can use prediction in your client app!!

 ![prediction.PNG](./doc/prediction.PNG)